 Here were some of the best induction cooktops tips, tricks and nuances that you may not be aware of.

 1. Cost.
-An induction cooktop stove can be expensive.
+An induction cooktop can be pricey.

-While the cost has gone down considerably since the days when they technology was new, an induction cooktop stove can be much pricier compared to a gas or electric cooktop.
+While the cost has gone down considerably since the days when the technology was new, an induction cooktop stove is much pricier compared to a gas or electric cooktop.

 Even the prices between models vary quite a bit.
 I hemmed and hawed between a Bosch and the GE induction cooktops.